top of page

 8 garlic cloves, sliced

-2 Scotch bonnet or habanero chiles, cut in half and sliced thin
+2 Scotch bonnet or habanero chiles, halved and thinly sliced

 1/4 cup fresh thyme leaves